 South Bay native Shawn Dugan certainly knows a thing or two about making a successful sale, having been raised in a family of real estate investors.
-With his client-driven philosophy and local and international approach to marketing, Dugan has focused his expertise on e Strand, becoming one of the top agents in the area.
+With his client-driven philosophy and local and international approach to marketing, Shawn Dugan has focused his expertise on the Strand, becoming one of the top agents in the area.

 How did you get your start in real estate?
 Have you always wanted to work in the industry?

 There was a dual purpose behind how I got started, but to be honest, it was not a career I had dreamt about my whole life.
 I had graduated from UCSD at the same time that my parents needed to sell a couple of their properties.
 They figured they would be able to save on commissions, and I could get a real-world education if I got my license and handled the sales myself.

 Well, that’s exactly what happened, and the value I gained from that experience far exceeded the commission they saved.
 I’m grateful I got that push so early in life.
 I have to say that I owe my success to the way I first started my business.

 My first sales were for my family; same thing for my first leases and vacation rentals.
 I treat my clients the same way I treat my own family.
 There’s a lot of love there, and a lot of mindfulness to make sure you’re doing the right things.
 With that approach, success always follows.

 Personally, I feel it’s important to make sure I do all the things I’m passionate about.
 Those include spending time with my family, my love for surfing and travel, and my work.
 So, I think that’s also one of the keys to success for me, finding a healthy balance and prioritizing my life around that balance.